How To Shock a Pool

 Step 3.
 Wait for FAC Level to Drop

-Continue letting the pump to run for about 6 hours and then test the water.
-The Free Chlorine level may be very high, making it unsafe to swim.
+Continue letting the pump to run for about 6 hours and then re-test the water.
+The Free Available Chlorine (FAC) level may be very high, making it unsafe to swim.

 Step 4.
 Enjoy Clean, Safe Water